-In the last 100 years, I doubt designers have ever been more challenged with shoe designs than in the early 1940s.
-With World War 2 in full swing, materials were either rationed or used entirely to support the war.
+In the last 100 years, I doubt designers have ever been more challenged with making shoe designs than they were in the early 1940s.
+With World War II in full swing, materials were either rationed or used entirely to support the war.
 Between material restrictions and the dying popularity of pantyhose, there was a revolution on the fashion front – err, bottom.

-Read a more recent article about 1940s women’s shoes style here.
+( Read a more recent article about 1940s women’s shoe styles here. )

-To understand shoes of the 1940s, one must understand a bit of history.
-Rations and restrictions put in place by the government limiting what designers could use.
-Also, as many men were fighting over seas, women became the bread-winners of the households.
-They needed shoes that were practical for work yet inexpensive because of limited salaries.
+To understand footwear of the 1940s, one must understand a bit of history.
+Rations and restrictions put in place by the government limited what designers could use.
+Also, since many men were fighting overseas, women became the bread-winners of the households.
+They needed shoes that were practical for work, yet inexpensive because of limited salaries.

 These velvet and mesh shoes from Dancestore.com are a great example of an alternative material.
 They are made of a faux-velvet.

 Another reason for the changing shoe fashions was the restriction placed on heel height.
 Shoes shrunk to the lowly height of one to two inches.
 However, when there’s a will, there’s a way.
 To gain height, ‘wedgies’, a cork-heeled wedge shoe, became a popular design.
-Fortunately, today there are a variety of shoes inspired from the classic 1940s, and so you will be able to gain a bit of height!
+Fortunately, there are a variety of shoes inspired from the classic 1940s available today, so you will be able to gain a bit of height!

-These brown Mary Jane heels – a staple for the women of the ‘40s – are a great addition to any wardrobe or themed costume.
-You will notice the simple, undecorated look.
+These Mary Jane heels – a staple for the women of the ‘40s – are a great addition to any wardrobe or themed costume.
+They feature the simple, undecorated look.

-During the war open toed shoes were considered dangerous and impractical in a work setting, especially factories.
-Working women knows as “Rosie’s” first started to wear men’s loafers or moccasins to work.
+During the war, open toed shoes were considered dangerous and impractical in a work setting, especially at factories.
+Working women knows as “Rosies” first started to wear men’s loafers or moccasins to work.
 They were comfortable versatile and quiet – a feature very important to pilots – both men and women.

-With the opening of the toe came the opening of the heel and well the rest of the foot.
-Many sandals were chunky with one small vents on the side and slingback strap.
-As the decade progresses the sandal opened up to be more airy with many straps across the toe and either a t-strap or slingback heel strap.
+With the opening of the toe came the opening of the heel and, well, the rest of the foot.
+Many sandals were chunky with small vents on the side and slingback strap.
+As the decade progressed, the sandal opened up to be more airy with many straps across the toe and either a t-strap or slingback heel strap.
 Ornamentation was minimal.
-A bow over the toe was a nice simple accent.
+A bow over the toe was a nice and simple accent.

-Towards the end of the decade, after the completion of the war, there was an increase in heel height and embellishment.
-Also, women returned to their favorite leather pumps.
+Towards the end of the decade, after the war ended, there was an increase in heel height and embellishment.
+Women were also able to return to their favorite leather pumps.
 By the end of the ‘40s, the shoes were blurring into what would become the fashions of the 1950s.

-A shoe that became very popular, and is still one of the defining looks, is the heeled oxford.
-The heel height varies from very low to about 3”, so shop for whatever is your preference.
+A shoe that became very popular, and that is still one of the defining looks of the ’40s, is the heeled Oxford.
+The heel height varied from very low to about 3”, so shop for whatever your preference is.
 This heeled oxford from Naturalizer is a beautiful example, and even sports some faux-reptile skin.

-Whether shopping for a costume or personal fashion, keep in mind that classic ‘40s shoes:
+Whether you’re shopping for a costume or personal fashion, keep in mind that classic ‘40s shoes:

-You should be able to comfortably wear a pair of ‘40s shoes; after all, the women of the decade were busy supporting the boys abroad in them!
-Also, don’t be afraid to invest in a nice pair.
+You should be able to comfortably wear a pair of ‘40s shoes (women of the decade were busy supporting the boys abroad in them, after all!) so don’t be afraid to invest in a nice pair.
 The shoes are now considered a classic look, and as such you’ll be able to wear them with everything from dark-wash jeans to business-wear skirts to your sailor pin-up!